Cosmetology: Esthetician

-An aesthetician may undergo special training for treatments such as laser hair removal, permanent makeup application, light chemical peels, eyelash extensions, microblading, and electrology.
-In the US, aestheticians must be licensed in the state in which they are working and are governed by the cosmetology board requirements of that state.
-Aestheticians must complete a minimum 260–1500 hours of training and pass both a written and hands-on exam in order to be licensed in a given state.
+An esthetician may undergo special training for treatments such as laser hair removal, permanent makeup application, light chemical peels, eyelash extensions, microblading, and electrology.
+In the US, estheticians must be licensed in the state in which they are working and are governed by the cosmetology board requirements of that state.
+Estheticians must complete a minimum 260–1500 hours of training and pass both a written and hands-on exam in order to be licensed in a given state.
 Utah, Virginia and Washington are the only states at this time to adopt the Master Esthetician License.
 Additional post graduate training is sometimes required when specializing in areas such as medical esthetics (working in a doctor's office).
-Aestheticians work under a dermatologist's supervision only when employed by the dermatologist's practice.
-Aestheticians treat a wide variety of skin issues that are cosmetic in nature, such as mild acne, hyperpigmentation, and aging skin; therefore, clients with skin disease and disorders are referred to a dermatologist or other medical professional.
-Aestheticians are also referred to as beauticians within North America.
+Estheticians work under a dermatologist's supervision only when employed by the dermatologist's practice.
+Estheticians treat a wide variety of skin issues that are cosmetic in nature, such as mild acne, hyperpigmentation, and aging skin; therefore, clients with skin disease and disorders are referred to a dermatologist or other medical professional.
+Estheticians are also referred to as beauticians within North America.